-The traditional integrated approach of cadastre and land registry in the Netherlands (and the movement towards more positive legal status of the registration) has been extended with the

-International Federation of Surveyors Article of the Month - October 2012 national topographic mapping since the late nineties.
+The traditional integrated approach of cadastre and land registry in the Netherlands (and the movement towards more positive legal status of the registration) has been extended with the national topographic mapping since the late nineties.
 Recently also services for addresses, buildings, cables and pipes have been added to our organisation's responsibilities.
 In 2012 it is expected that the national information provision service for taxation on housing and the large scale base map of the Netherlands will be added to this.
 Kadaster as an organisation is moving towards a national centre for geo-information services, rather than a pure cadastral agency as the name implies.